 \subsection{Training and Inference}

-\textbf{Training.} As standard practices in transformer-based VLN methods~\cite{hao2020towards,chen2021history,majumdar2020improving,guhur2021airbert}, we first mix the three tasks in Sec.~\ref{sec:pretrain} to learn a pre-trained model based on offline expert data.
-To avoid overfitting to expert experience, we alternately run `teacher-forcing' and `student-forcing' to finetune the pre-trained model.
-The `teacher-forcing' is equivalent to Eq.~\ref{eq:hsap}, where the agent follows an expert path.
-The `student-forcing' generates paths by on-policy action sampling and supervised by pseudo labels~\cite{anderson2018vision,chen2022think}, which consist of the optimal action of each step, \eg, a navigable node that has the shortest distance to the final target.
+\nbf{Training} As standard practices in transformer-based VLN methods~\cite{hao2020towards,majumdar2020improving,guhur2021airbert}, we first mix the three tasks in \S~\ref{sec:pretrain} to pre-train the model with offline expert data.
+To avoid overfitting to expert experience, we then fine-tune the model with sequential action prediction.
+The topo map $\mathbf{G}_t$ in this stage is online updated.
+As shown in Fig.~\ref{fig:online_map}, at step $t$, we obtain $\mathbf{G}_t$ by adding newly observed nodes to $\mathbf{G}_{t-1}$ and updating the node status.
+For trajectory rollout in fine-tuning, we alternately run `teacher-forcing' and `student-forcing'~\cite{anderson2018vision}.
+The `teacher-forcing' is equivalent to Eq.~\ref{eq:hsap}, where the agent always executes the teacher action.
+In 'student-forcing', at each step, the next action is sampled from the predicted score distribution (Eq.~\ref{eq:action_fuse}) and supervised by pseudo labels~\cite{chen2022think}.
 More details are in the appendix.

-\textbf{Inference.} At each time step during testing, the agent constructs a hybrid map as described in Sec.~\ref{sec:map}, and then performs cross-modal reasoning over the map as explained in Sec.~\ref{sec:arch}.
-Following the single-run setting of VLN, the next action is greedily selected based on the predicted scores in Eq.~\ref{eq:action_fuse}.
-The agent will stop if it selects the `stop' node or exceeds the maximum action steps.
+\nbf{Inference} At each step during testing, the agent online constructs a hybrid map similar to the fine-tuning stage, and then performs cross-modal reasoning over the map as explained in \S~\ref{sec:arch}.
+Following the single-run setting of VLN, the agent greedily selects the node (ghost node or `stop' node) with the maximum predicted score (Eq.~\ref{eq:action_fuse}) as the next action.
+If the selected node is a long-term action (not adjacent to the current node), the agent plans the shortest path to reach the selected node using Dijkstra's algorithm on the current topo map.
+The agent stops if it selects the `stop' node or reaches the maximum action steps.